Ap1402/simple-ecommerceNode/README.md

 **Simple e-commerce Api**
 ----

-A simple e-commerce Api I made for learning purposes, it's built with Nodejs, Express and Joi for validations.
+A simple e-commerce Api made for learning purposes, it's built with Nodejs, Express and Joi for validations.

 # Register